Coin: Stater, Corinth

 |Dimension 1 (Diameter)||1.73 cm|

 |Dimension 2 (Depth)||.42 cm|

 |Munsell Color Information||waived|

 This Greek coin is a Stater from the ancient city of Corinth on the Grecian Peloponnesus.
-The date it was struck is unknown.
+It was struck in the early to mid 5th century BCE.
 The obverse is a profile of Athena, Greek goddess of wisdom, war, and peace and patron of Corinth, wearing a Corinthian helmet over a leather cap.
 The reverse is Pegasus, a winged horse, that sprang from the blood of Medusa when she was beheaded by Perseus.
 It was while Pegasus was drinking from the fountain Peirene at Corinth that Bellerophon, using a magical bridle given to him by Athena, was able to subdue Pegasus.
 Together they slew the chimera, a beast with a snake for a tail, the body of a goat and the head of a lion that breathed fire.